ElenJ/biomed-extractor/README.md

 │   ├── testing_strategy.png   # Visual representation of the testing strategy
 │   ├── user_manual_screenshots/ # Screenshots for the user manual
 │   │   ├── upload_screen.png  # Screenshot of the upload screen
-│   │   ├── results_screen.png # Screenshot of the results screen
+│   │   └── results_screen.png # Screenshot of the results screen
-│   │   └── settings_screen.png # Screenshot of the settings screen
 │   ├── troubleshooting_examples/ # Examples of common issues and solutions
 │   │   ├── issue_1.md         # Example of a common issue and its solution
 │   │   ├── issue_2.md         # Another common issue and its solution